 - Poaching: cooking perfectly poached fish or delicate desserts every time.

 A quality combination steam oven will allow precise control of the level of humidity in the cooking cavity.
-This allows the cook to precisely control humidity levels to suit the type of food being cooked and equally vary this depending on the desired effect you want for your food.
+This allows the cook to precisely control humidity levels to suit the type of food being cooked.
+And equally vary this depending on the desired effect you want for your food.
 An example of this would be a very low humidity to achieve a crackling or browning of meat.

-Finally, are steam ovens harder to maintain?
+Are steam ovens harder to maintain?
 I wish I could tell you steam ovens require zero maintenance but I’d be lying (although Gaggenau’s plumbed, fully automatic cleaning model comes close).

-On the other hand, as with all appliances which use water, steam ovens need regular descaling, and if you have a tank model you’ll need to make sure you empty and clean the tank regularly.
-None of it is difficult, however, you just need to allow 15-30 minutes every so often to make sure everything stays in good working order.
-Most models will let you know when they require descaling, so you shouldn’t have to guess at whether it’s time to run the cycle.
+On the other hand, as with all appliances which use water, steam ovens need regular descaling.
+And if you have a tank model you’ll need to make sure you empty and clean the tank regularly.
+None of it is difficult, however.
+You just need to allow 15-30 minutes every so often to make sure everything stays in good working order.
+Most models will let you know when they require descaling.
+So you shouldn’t have to guess at whether it’s time to run the cycle.